PPIL Essay for Columbia Business School – Breakdown & Analysis (2024-2025)

 Table of Contents

 The Phillips Pathway for Inclusive Leadership (PPIL) is a co-curricular program designed to ensure that every CBS student develops the skills to become an ethical and inclusive leader.
-Through PPIL, students attend programming focused on five essential diversity, equity, and inclusion skills: Creating an Inclusive Environment, Mitigating Bias and Prejudice, Managing Intercultural Dialogue, Addressing Systemic Inequity, and Understanding Identity and Perspective Taking.
+Through the PPIL co-curricular program, students attend programming focused on five essential diversity, equity, and inclusion skills: Creating an Inclusive Environment, Mitigating Bias and Prejudice, Managing Intercultural Dialogue, Addressing Systemic Inequity, and Understanding Identity and Perspective-taking.

 Understanding the Prompt

 Let’s begin by carefully analyzing the essay prompt to grasp its core message and what the school is seeking in prospective candidates.
-Although the question involves PPIL, you don’t necessarily have to know a ton about the program or even want to join it to answer the question effectively.
-Rather, you need to show that you thoroughly encompass these values and are actively embodying them on a day-to-day basis.
+Although the question involves PPIL, applicants don’t necessarily have to know a ton about the MBA program or even want to join it to answer the question effectively.
+Rather, they need to show that the candidate thoroughly encompasses these values and is actively embodying them on a day-to-day basis.

-The challenge here: you only get 250 words to talk about this.
-Thus, Columbia is looking for ONE specific example of ONE of these skills.
-They are not looking for a list of everything you have done, or a general statement of your belief system.
-You will need to be concise and deliberate about your writing for this question.
+The challenge here: applicants only get 250 words to answer the question.
+Thus, Columbia Business School is looking for ONE specific example of ONE of these skills.
+They are not looking for a list of everything an applicant has done, or a general statement of their belief system.
+Applicants will need to be concise and deliberate about their writing for this Columbia MBA essay question.

-It is also important to realize that Columbia evidently emphasizes diversity and inclusion in their student body.
-Make sure ALL aspects of your application represent these values, not solely this essay.
+It is also important to realize that Columbia Business School evidently emphasizes diversity and inclusion in its student body.
+Make sure ALL aspects of the application represent these values, not solely this essay.

 Free trial!